kontainapp/km/docs/debugging-guide.md

 ![VSC Interactive Debug](images/image6.png)

-## About Live Debugging from the Command Line
+## Live Debugging from the Command Line

 To attach a standard GDB client to a Kontain workload, you need to instruct the Kontain Monitor GDB server to listen for a client connection.

 The following flags control Kontain Monitor activation of the internal GDB server:

-`-g[port]` - Starts the gdbserver, but instructs it to stop before the workload entry point and wait for the GDB client to connect; the default port is 2159
+`-g[port]` - Starts the gdbserver, but instructs it to stop before the workload entry point and wait for the GDB client to connect; the default port is 2159.

-`--gdb_listen` - The workload is allowed to run right away, but the KM GDB server will wait in the background for a GDB client connection
+`--gdb_listen` - The workload is allowed to run right away, but the KM GDB server will wait in the background for a GDB client connection.

 You can connect to the GDB server, disconnect, and reconnect as often as you wish until the workload completes.
 When you connect to the KM GDB server, all workload threads will be paused until the GDB client starts them using the `cont`, `step`, or `next` command.